 - Advertisers cannot set a maximum CPC or maximum cost per conversion — you leave all the spending up to Google

 The potential benefit here is that Google uses machine learning technology and historical data to understand who is most likely to convert and when.
-This means that overall conversions from your AdWords traffic may increase.
-And, because Google lifted the $2 CPC cap for this bidding strategy, organizations may be more competitive when it comes to outbidding paid AdWords account competitors for top ad positions.
+This means that overall conversions from your Ads traffic may increase.
+And, because Google lifted the $2 CPC cap for this bidding strategy, organizations may be more competitive when it comes to outbidding paid Ads account competitors for top ad positions.

 Note that you’ll want to test this on campaigns that typically convert well and have at least 100 conversions per month so Google has enough historical and live data to learn from.